futurice/android-rxmvvmdi/README.md

 ### Android Studio & Gradle
 Android Studio >= v2.1 recommended.
 May work with earlier versions, but you might run into issues with the combination of data-binding libraries, retrolambda, and dagger that uses android-apt.
 The project depends on android build tools v2.0.0, it does not build with v2.1.0.

+## Exercises
+To view the exercises, switch to the `start-exercises` branch and read the README.md file.
+That branch contains code which has been modified by removing code that needs to be recreated.
+You can treat the master branch as the reference implementation for the answers of the exercises.